-Does your organization suffer from: high turnover, lack of trust, low morale, excessive politics, illegal or unethical employee conduct?
+Does your organization suffer from: high turnover, lack of willing collaboration, lack of trust, low morale, excessive politics, disrespectful behavior towards others, illegal or unethical employee conduct?
 If so, then culture is likely at the heart of the issue.
-A winning culture can not only help prevent these
+A

 Failing to plan is, ultimately, planning to fail.
 Yogi Berra once said: “If you don’t know where you are going, you are certain to end up somewhere else.”
 We all plan for the future in our families – kids to